 Hawaii has officially banned reef-harming sunscreens from the archipelago.

-Governor David Ige signed the bill that makes the State of Hawaii the first region in the world to prohibit sunscreens with toxic impacts in marine ecosystems, for example, coral bleaching.
+Governor David Ige signed the bill making the State of Hawaii the first region in the world to prohibit sunscreens with toxic impacts on marine ecosystems, such as coral bleaching.

 "Studies have documented the negative impact of these chemicals on corals and other marine life.
 Our natural environment is fragile, and our own interaction with the earth can have lasting impacts," said Ige.